rrwbec/humans-in-the-loop/Illustrated Summary.md

 Illustrative priming effect of emotions...

-* Doubt - to pause, consider and temper other emotions present in a plan.
-* Compassion and Empathy - to encourage thoughts of safety and kindness.
 * Curiosity - to encourage useful action that is not part of some assigned task.
 * Interest - to keep working on something.
 * Surprise - to notice significant new information that would benefit from further thought and storage in experience (including new causation / prediction knowledge).
+* Doubt - to pause, consider and temper other emotions present in a plan.
+* Compassion and Empathy - to encourage thoughts of safety and kindness.
+* Desire - to act or make plans to reach a goal with positive emotions,
+* Coherence Desire - to adjust sequences (objects, thoughts etc) so that they flow smoothly.
 * Worry - to keep an important matter in mind.
-* Urgency - to work faster and use more power.
+* Urgency - to work faster.
+May be sub-divided into other types, e.g. fear of missing out.
 * Regret - to ponder past actions and build better plans for the future.
 * Pride - to create a desire for social approval and for doing a job well.
 * Humility - to temper rash confidence.
-* Joy, Hapiness etc - Counterparts to worry, regret and other negative emotions.
+* Joy, Happiness etc - Counterparts to worry, regret and other negative emotions.

 ... and many more.
 Choices will be made by considering the balance of these emotions for a given situation.
-There may need to be some that are strongly negative (figuratively speaking) so that, for example, extreme suffering cannot be considered an acceptable tradeoff for a large number of smaller gains.
+There may need to be some that are strongly negative (figuratively speaking) so that, for example, extreme suffering cannot be considered an acceptable trade-off for a large number of smaller gains.

 #### Defining Emotions